Isiah Kiner-Falefa Player Props: Yankees vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks last in MLB with a collective 7.4 strikeouts per nine innings.
+- The Rockies pitching staff is last in the league with a collective 7.4 strikeouts per nine innings.

-- The Rockies have a 5.71 team ERA that ranks 29th among all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.68).

-- The Rockies allow the most home runs in baseball (135 total, 1.5 per game).
+- Rockies pitchers combine to give up the most home runs in baseball (137 total, 1.5 per game).

-- Gomber (7-7) takes the mound for the Rockies in his 19th start of the season.
-He's put together a 6.40 ERA in 90 2/3 innings pitched, with 61 strikeouts.
+- Anderson gets the start for the Rockies, his 11th of the season.
+He is 0-4 with a 6.89 ERA and 37 strikeouts through 49 2/3 innings pitched.

-- The left-hander's most recent time out was on Saturday against the San Francisco Giants, when he went six innings, surrendering two earned runs while giving up five hits.
+- The right-hander last appeared on Wednesday, July 5 against the Houston Astros, when he tossed four innings, allowing five earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.